soveran/pac/README.md

 #### `pac-help`

-Displays the list of installed commands.
+Lists the installed commands.
 A command is any program in the executable path with the pattern `pac-*`.

 #### `pac-fetch`